mortie/greylang/README.md

-# Language
+# The Grey Programming Language

-This is my project to create a language.
+This is grey-lang, my project to create a language.

 ## Syntax